stormmind-ch/report/chapters/ch5_discussion_outlook/ch5_discussion_outlook.typ

 #import "../../abbr.typ"
 = Discussion and Outlook

-Due to the unavailability of Dr. Liechti during the final phase of the project, the planned demonstration could not be conducted.
-The final version of this thesis will be submitted to her for review.
+This thesis presents a first step toward deep learning-based storm damage forecasting.
+Although the evaluated models—#abbr.a[FNN], #abbr.a[LSTM], and Transformer—are not yet suitable for real-world deployment, their performance marks an important foundation for future research.
+The planned demonstration and expert assessment by Liechti, could not be conducted due to her unavailability during the project’s final phase.
+The final version of this work will be submitted to her for review, with a concluding summary published on _stormmind.ch_. \

-While the results obtained from the evaluated deep learning models are not yet sufficient for deployment in a real-world storm damage forecasting system, this thesis represents a pioneering effort in this domain.
-The models explored, #abbr.a[FNN], #abbr.a[LSTM], and Transformer, were trained exclusively on weather data.
-However, storm damage is influenced by a complex interplay of environmental, infrastructural, and geographical factors, many of which were not incorporated into the current models.
+All models were trained solely on weather data, yet storm damage depends on a complex interplay of environmental, infrastructural, and geographical factors, many of which were not included in the current modeling approach.

-This limitation highlights a key direction for future research: integrating additional data sources such as vegetation cover, infrastructure type, topography, or soil saturation.
-We believe that with a richer feature set and deeper domain knowledge, model performance can be substantially improved.
+This shortcoming points to a key opportunity for future research: incorporating additional data sources such as vegetation cover, infrastructure types, topography, and soil saturation.
+We believe that with an expanded feature set and increased domain knowledge, the predictive accuracy of these models can be significantly enhanced.

-As discussed in @compareable-projects, large companies are actively pursuing similar solutions, underscoring both the relevance and the difficulty of the task.
-We hope that the methods and findings of this thesis serve as a foundation for future work in this space.
+As discussed in @compareable-projects, major industry players are actively pursuing comparable solutions, underscoring both the relevance and the inherent difficulty of this problem.
+It is our hope that the methods and insights presented in this thesis will provide a meaningful foundation for future work in this area.

-In particular, we see great potential in future collaborations with #abbr.s[WSL], leveraging their expertise and datasets.
-Additional data collection and careful feature engineering are essential to better understand which variables are most predictive of storm damage.
+In particular, we see promising potential for collaboration with #abbr.s[WSL], whose datasets and expertise could substantially support continued development.
+Further data collection and careful feature engineering will be critical in identifying the most predictive variables for storm damage forecasting.